derrickappah/student_marketplace/README.md

 - messages
 - notifications

-For detailed schema information, see the database documentation.
+For detailed schema information, see the database documentation in the `docs/technical/database` directory.

 ## Contributing